linroger/FinanceCompendium/X. Quantitative Trading/Financial Trading and Investing/Chapter-9---Arbitrage-and-Hedging-With-Opt 2023 Financial-Trading-and-Invest.md

 # Binomial Model: An Illustration

-Suppose that we wished to evaluate a call and a put with an exercise price equal to  $110 on a share of stock currently selling for$ 100.
+Suppose that we wished to evaluate a call and a put with an exercise price equal to  \$110 on a share of stock currently selling for\$ 100.
 The underlying stock-return standard deviation equals 0.30 and the current riskless return rate equals 0.05.
 If both options are of the European variety and expire in six months, what are their values?

 First, we will compute the call's value using the binomial model.
 We will vary the number of jumps in the model as the example progresses.
 First, let  $n = 1$  and use Equations (9.20) and (9.22) to compute  $p, u,$  and  $d$ :